- Drop box

 Thunderbird: If Thunderbird offers the choice of email format choose either ‘Send the message in both plain text and HTML’ or ‘Convert the message to plain text’.
 Given that most email programs handle a combination of text and HTML, you might consider setting ‘Send the message in both plain text and HTML’ as your preferred option.
 See Preferences > Composition > Send Options in Thunderbird.

 Apple Mail: To forward a message as an attachment, select the email and then select Message Forward as Attachment from the menu bar.

-Gmail via G Suite: Instead of forwarding messages from contacts to the drop box, you can use the Capsule gadget that appears at the bottom of each message to store the message against a contact in Capsule.
-For messages that you send to contacts you will still need to BCC the drop box.
+Capsule Gmail add-on: Instead of forwarding messages from contacts to the drop box, you can use our Gmail add-on that appears in your Gmail sidebar next to each conversation to store messages on a contact in Capsule.

 Gmail.com: If you use Firefox or Chrome, you can configure Google Mail to automatically BCC your drop box when sending emails by installing the Gmail Auto BCC script

 Because this script is developed by a third party we can’t offer support for it.

 Gmail Mobile: If you are using the Gmail app on your phone or tablet then unfortunately the forward process in this app is incompatible with the drop box.
 This is because the Gmail app does not include the sender’s email address in the headers when forwarding the message.
 For mobile devices you’re instead best to use the mail apps that come with the phone or tablet.

 The maximum email size is 25MB.
 Email systems typically use a method called base64 encoding to attach files to emails.
 This has an overhead of about 30%, so the total size of attachments should not exceed around 17MB.